RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-SATW-Technology-Outlook.md

 ---
 title:  "SATW Technology Outlook"
-excerpt:  "The four-quadrant diagram is the actual core of Technology Outlook: The chart sh (...)"
+excerpt:  "The four-quadrant diagram is the actual core of Technology Outlook: The chart shows four fields with different categories.
+The technologies are positioned according to their economic importance (horizontal axis) and the corresponding resear (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Report.png
 sidebar: